Learnosity/learnosity-sdk-php/README.md

 ## Further reading
 Thanks for reading to the end!
 Find more information about developing an app with Learnosity on our documentation sites:

-* [help.learnosity.com](http://help.learnosity.com/hc/en-us) -- general help portal and tutorials,
+* [help.learnosity.com](http://help.learnosity.com/hc/en-us) -- general help portal, tutorials, and developer reference.
-* [reference.learnosity.com](http://reference.learnosity.com) -- developer reference site, and
 * [authorguide.learnosity.com](http://authorguide.learnosity.com) -- authoring documentation for content creators.

 [(Back to top)](#table-of-contents)